AviatrixSystems/Docs/HowTos/tgw_faq.rst

 AWS CloudFormation for `TransitGateway <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-transitgateway.html>`_ is a resource construct for Transit Gateway, so is the `Terraform example. <https://www.terraform.io/docs/providers/aws/r/ec2_transit_gateway_route_table.html>`_

-They are all awesome, but these constructs are not enough to run your production network.
+They are all awesome, but these constructs may not be sufficient to run your network.

 For example, Transit Gateway does not propagate routes from on-prem to the VPC route table, that means there is no guarantee that your VPC instances can reach a specific on-prem server or host.
 Even if you hard coded the list of CIDRs to shuffle them down to Transit Gateway, what happens when a new VLAN or Subnet is stood up on-prem.
 Who is going to notify you?